 As news of RealtyShares’ closing spreads, investors will take pause and reevaluate their alternative investment strategies and do more due diligence on respective real estate crowdfunding platforms like I am right now.
 Further, I expect real estate crowdfunding platforms to do work to improve their balance sheets, increase their supply of deals, tighten up their underwriting standards, improve their technology, and improve their messaging.
 All of these things are good for platform investors long term.

-This whole transition process will take one or two months to get sorted.
+This whole transition process will take months to get sorted.
 As a result, investors need to stay patient and keep the faith.
-So far, they have been nothing but responsive, despite difficult times for themselves.
+So far, they have been responsive, despite difficult times for themselves.
+I had dinner w/ the CEO of RealtyMogul on December 28, 2018 in San Francisco and they are not acquiring RealtyShares.

 Please remember that real people who tried really hard to make something successful have lost their jobs.
 Some have families to support while all had hopes for a brighter future.